Intersection Leadership Training Program

 The Intersection Leadership Training Program is a year-round, highly regarded internship program with competitive enrollment.
 The program aims to address the needs of emerging artists and arts leaders by providing opportunities in career building, professional development and hands-on experience.
 We offer comprehensive six-month internships including hands-on participation in producing, administering, and promoting multidisciplinary arts activities.
 This program is designed to offer those passionate about the arts the opportunity to become a key member of the Intersection team.

-Intern works closely with the Program Director to provide administrative and programmatic support for the management of over 100 sponsored projects and will gain a deep knowledge and understanding of the San Francisco arts community and obtain business and project management skills.
-Tasks include compiling evaluation materials, preparing grant attachments, assisting in annual project renewal, assisting in newsletter editing, conducting online research, and general administrative support in program coordination and communications.
-Being an intern for this program is an excellent introduction into the field of arts and non-profit management while offering great networking opportunities with over 100 artists, arts administrators, and arts leaders in the greater Bay Area.
+Intern works closely with the Program Director to provide administrative and programmatic support for the management of over 120 sponsored projects and will gain a deep knowledge and understanding of the San Francisco arts community and obtain business and project management skills.
+Tasks include compiling evaluation materials, preparing grant attachments, assisting in annual project renewal, conducting online research, and general administrative support in program coordination and communications.
+Being an intern for this program is an excellent introduction into the field of arts and non-profit management while offering great networking opportunities with over 120 artists, arts administrators, and arts leaders in the greater Bay Area.

 The archive internship is ideal for someone who is interested in learning about and preserving Intersection for the Arts’ history and conducting archival research.
 The archive intern will work with Lexa Walsh (title?) and the Executive Director to secure archival documents and catalog items in the archive.
 The intern will help envision ways to make the 50-year history accessible to the public either in print or digital form.
 The position involves digitizing archival materials and photographs, researching and reconstructing past programming at Intersection for the Arts, and migrating archival data to a central database.
 The candidate must possess excellent organization and research skills, as well as proficiencies in Adobe Photoshop, Microsoft Excel and Word.
 Intersection seeks candidates who can commit six to eight hours a week for at least a six-month period.

-The 50th Anniversary Archive Exhibition Intern works closely with Lexa Walsh (title?) and the Executive Director to assist in the formation of an exhibition drawing from Intersection for the Arts’ 50-year history to celebrate our 50th anniversary.
-Responsibilities include
+The 50th Anniversary Archive Exhibition Intern works closely with exhibition curator Lexa Walsh and the Executive Director to assist in the formation of an exhibition drawing from Intersection for the Arts’ 50-year history to celebrate our 50th anniversary.
+Responsibilities include sorting, organizing and scanning/digitizing archival materials, research, and assisting in exhibition development and installation.

 Photo Documentation Intern